NicholasDJM/Helldivers-2-Stratagem-Macros/readme.md

 ### Mouse Buttons
 Please note, currently, Helldivers 2 doesn't like mouse buttons received from AutoHotKey.
+This means, for example, that if you have set your Stratagem menu key to be mouse 4 instead of the default CTRL, it will not work.
 Please use keyboard keys instead.
 Looking into a way to fix this.

-## Syntax

-Syntax is `Helldivers 2 Macros.ahk <Stratagem Name | update macros> [Timing between keypresses, in milliseconds] [Timing between key down/up events, in milliseconds]`

-First argument must have quotes if there are spaces.
-Execute with `update macros` as the first argument, in quotes, and the script will attempt to update itself with a newer version.

-The second argument can be an integer number, in milliseconds, to set the delay between different keypresses.
-The third argument can be an integer number, in milliseconds, to set the delay between key down and up events.
+### Frame rates
+Please note, if you're unable to run Helldivers 2 at a high frame rate, the script may be running too fast for the game to recognize the inputs.

 ## Current Stratagems
 This list is up to date with Helldivers 2 version 1.001.002.